Are you ready to increase your online art sales?

 If you ask any successful artist, “If there is one thing you should have focused on more at the beginning of your career, what would it be?”

-I can almost guarantee most the artists would answer, “Build an email list.”
+I can almost guarantee most of the artists would answer, “Build an email list.”

 Your email list will be the only thing you own.
 It will be the only way you will still be able to contact your audience if Google, Facebook, Pinterest, or Instagram ever disappeared.

-It is very unlike any of those platforms will ever disappear but they do have control of how many people see your posts.
+It is very unlike any of those platforms that will ever disappear, but they do have control of how many people see your posts.